 Alexis Seepo has been creating wearable works of art for over 40 years.
 Alexis has a B.S. in Art from Buffalo State University and has been an arts educator to adults and children throughout her career.
 At a young age, Alexis traveled throughout the world and was introduced to the art of masks.
 Her experiences abroad sparked a lifelong passion and allow her to draw inspiration from several cultures when designing and crafting her art.
 Ms. Seepo's museum quality craftsmanship and stunning design work have made her art the choice of collectors worldwide.
 In addition to being a mask maker, Alexis is also a collector with over 80 masks from around the world in her personal collection.

 Jade Popkin, daughter of Alexis, has been working alongside her mother in the mask industry since a young age.
 Jade has studied various art mediums including drawing, painting, graphic and 2D Design at university level and through private studies.
 Jade dedicated many years to traveling around the world to locations including Europe, the Middle East, Australia, New Zealand and Central America.
 During this time, she volunteered in various fields that she is highly passionate about: art education, agriculture, construction, cooking and outdoor education.
 Jade’s greatest inspiration for her art has blossomed from her travels and exploration of unique cultures, nature, and world music.
-Currently residing in New Mexico, Jade continues to work for Gypsy Renaissance and hopes to carry out the legacy of her mother’s unique mask making for many years to come as the second generation artist.
+Currently residing in Oregon, Jade continues to work for Gypsy Renaissance and hopes to carry out the legacy of her mother’s unique mask making for many years to come as the second generation artist.

 Gypsy Renaissance's Wearable Works of Art